 Think about and trial your journey to school, this will be easier for some than others.
 My son uses transport provided by the council, I was able to meet the driver in advance and take photos of his vehicle for my son.
 If you live near to your school then have a practice walk to school in the summer holidays.

 I hope this has been useful to you, remember every child is different and will have different needs when it comes to transitioning to school.
 The more you can do to prepare your child for the transition the better.
 Being organised each time kids transition to or start back at school really makes a big difference.
+You may also want to read my post on reasonable adjustments schools can make.

 Do you have any tips to support transition to school?
 Is your little one off to school soon?
 Let me know in the comments below.